mcdu/http-client/README.md

 A port number may also be included after the URL preceded by a colon, as in: http://portquiz.net:8080/

-If successful (eventually gets "200 OK" response), returns exit code 0 and prints the body of the response (html code) to stdout.
+If successful (eventually gets "200 OK" response), returns exit code 0 and prints response body (html code) to stdout.

 # Restrictions: